Mid-century modern: the pioneers

 Breuer was a student and subsequently a master carpenter at the Bauhaus in the early 1920s.
 His entire body of work, both architecture and furniture, embodies the driving Bauhaus objective to reconcile art and industry.

-eduction of the classic club chair to its elemental lines and planes; his original version is known as the Wassily chair.
+In 1925, inspired by the design of bicycle handlebars, he invented the tubular metal chair, a reduction of the classic club chair to its elemental lines and planes; his original version is known as the Wassily chair.

 Charles and Ray Eames